What is vitamin B12?

 To make up for the decreased levels of red blood cells caused by vitamin B12 deficiency, your heart might start to beat faster.
 This increased strain on your heart increases your risk of cardiovascular disease, and it can also cause inflammation in your blood vessels.

-How long do you need to take vitamin B12 to start experiencing its benefits if you’re deficient?
+How long do you need to take vitamin B12 to start experiencing its benefits?

-It’s generally possible to start seeing some improvements in vitamin B12 deficiency immediately after you start supplementing with this nutrient.
+It’s generally possible to start seeing some benefits from vitamin B12 immediately after you start supplementing with this nutrient.
 Prolonged deficiency in B12, however, can cause serious medical conditions that take a long time to recover from.

 How long does it take for your body to digest/absorb vitamin B12?